kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 * 25 points for your attack cases
 * 15 points for all fixes
 * 10 points for the bug writeup
-* 10 points for Travis or GitHub Actions regression testing
+* 10 points for GitHub Actions regression testing
 * 05 points for signed git commits.

 Part 2 is worth 35 points: